drug-design/course/docs/chapters/molecular-graphics.md

 ### The Perception of the Third Dimension

-Although defined in 3D, the molecular representations are visualized on a 2D computer screen.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/perception-third-dimension-a2dbfb62'><i class='fa fa-play' aria-hidden='true'></i></button>Although defined in 3D, the molecular representations are visualized on a 2D computer screen.
 In drug design, good perception of the three-dimensional nature of the molecule is essential and many techniques of graphic software provide a three-dimensional illusion.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer